Swetathakare/DSA-Questions/README.md

 # DSA-Java-Questions
-This is regarding topicwise questions on dsa topics
+This is regarding topicwise questions on dsa topics.

 Topics:

 1.Arrays